Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hazardous Weather and Natural Disasters

-Because of Newark’s urban location, serious natural disasters aren’t common here.
+Because of Newark’s location, serious natural disasters aren’t common here.
 Hurricane Sandy in October of 2012 was the exception and an anomaly.
-In general, however, the natural disasters risk in Newark is minimal.
+In general, however, the natural disaster risk in Newark is minimal.

 The worst in terms of weather are thunderstorms and heavy rain in the summer.
 In the winter, you’ll find dangerously icy conditions and black ice.
 These occur especially after a significant snowfall.
 The City of Newark is quick to clean main roads, but sidestreets don’t receive much attention.